cv_joint_small_wood-3.jpg

 August 30, 2022

-The Carbon Vaults Project, Summer 2022
+The Carbon Vaults Project

 Wood preservation has long been a tradition in architecture.
 Architects have been thinking of ways to raise the wood off the ground to prevent its decay for decades.
 In the CC Lab, specifically, using carbon vaults for carbon storage was first imagined in 2021.
 Our call-to-action was clear: The United States Forest Service (USFS) is approved to thin 70 million acres of overstocked forests as wildfire treatment by 2032, which produce slash piles.
 These piles may decay or catch on fire, releasing a lot of carbon.